 Processing Citizenship: DIGITAL REGISTRATION OF MIGRANTS AS CO-PRODUCTION OF CITIZENS, TERRITORY AND EUROPE

-How does migration change Europe?
+How does migration enact Europe?
 This question can be answered legally and politically, as most policy makers, sociologists and journalists do.
-Or, it can be answered technically: how do data infrastructures and practices for migration management shape Europe while they process Alterity?
+Or, it can be answered technically.
+How do data infrastructures and practices for foreign population management shape the European order, while they process Alterity?

 Current migration waves are changing not only European policies, but also the way knowledge about individuals, institutions and space is produced.
 Interoperable data systems are key enablers of this knowledge.
-They materialize security, humanitarian, administrative and technical dynamics that compete to define what “alterity”, “citizenship”, “state” and “Europe” are.
+They crystallize security, humanitarian, administrative and technical dynamics that compete to define what “alterity”, “citizenship”, “state” and “Europe” are.
 This is the main insight of Processing Citizenship.
-Digital registration of migrants as co-production of citizens, territory and Europe, a five-year research program involving a team made of ethnographers of technology, software developers and political sociologists.
+Digital registration of migrants as co-production of citizens, territory and Europe, a five-year research program involving a team made of sociologists of technology, information scientists, ethnographers and political sociologists.

 Technically, migrant data circulation requires infrastructural standardization and integration among agencies at European, national and local levels.
 Gaps and misalignments in data collection, classification and circulation can lead to major drawbacks not only in the European migration regime, but also in European multi-level governance.
 Processing Citizenship (PC) studies such gaps and misalignments from the perspective of semantic interoperability and data quality.